 Thermochromic Material – Color Changing Under Temperature Fluctuation

 Outside of the hobbyist desktop 3D printing world, there are quite a few practical uses for such materials.
 The color changing filament property is valuable in baby bottles to indicate when the milk is cool enough to drink, for example.
 A specific color tone can also indicate when a kettle is approaching the boiling point.
-Jewelry pieces, such as “mood rings”, contain the special color changing liquid crystals.
+Jewelry pieces, such as “mood rings”, contain special color changing liquid crystals.
+Source: Wikipedia.

 Amolen Color Changing PLA – Desktop 3D Printing Filament

-We first learned about the Amolen color changing PLA when we saw the awesome makes of Jukka Seppänen (Kijaidesign) on Instagram.
+We first learned about the Amolen color changing PLA when we saw the awesome makes of Jukka Seppänen (Kijaidesign) on Twitter.
 His nine-tailed demon fox has been displayed in a 20+ hour Octolapse time-lapse when color was changing in the process.
 As he used it to portray the fire this “bright yellow – molten rock – cooled rock” transition worked especially well.
 His models made us want to buy this filament to try it out.